 11. Buy or Lease the Right Tea Business Equipment

 To run a tea business, you will need some essential equipment.
 This includes a teapot, cups, a tea caddy, and tea leaves.
 You may also want to invest in a tea infuser or strainer to make the brewing process easier.

 Marketing materials will be required to attract and retain customers to your tea business.

 The key marketing materials you will need are as follows:

 - Logo: Spend some time developing a good logo for your tea shop.
 Your logo will be printed on company stationery, business cards, marketing materials and so forth.
 The right logo can increase customer trust and awareness of your brand.

 - Website: Likewise, a professional tea business website provides potential customers with information about the products you offer, your company’s history, and contact information.
 Importantly, remember that the look and feel of your website will affect how customers perceive you.

 - Social Media Accounts: establish social media accounts in your company’s name.
 Accounts on Facebook, Twitter, LinkedIn and/or other social media platforms will help customers and others find and interact with your tea business.

 13. Purchase and Setup the Software Needed to Run Your Tea Business

-To start a tea business, you’ll need some software to help you run it.
+To start a tea shop, you’ll need some software to help you run it.
 You’ll need software to manage your inventory, bookkeeping software to track your finances, customer relationship management (CRM) software to track your customers’ orders, and a point-of-sale (POS) system to process payments.